With Treatment

 Virginia has a number of treatment options when it comes to dual diagnosis.
 Below is a list of 20 dual diagnosis treatment centers located throughout Virginia that may help with both mental health issues and substance abuse, including alcohol addiction, drug addiction and more.

-Cumberland Mountain Comm Services Board Substance Abuse Program is a dual diagnosis treatment center in Tazewell, Virginia that provides treatment services for alcohol or drug addiction and mental health disorders that include OCD as well as antisocial personality disorder.
+Cumberland Mountain Comm Services Board Substance Abuse Program is a dual diagnosis treatment center in Tazewell, VA that offers treatment services for substance abuse and mental health disorders that include generalized anxiety disorder as well as bulimia.

 Address: 526 West Main Street, Tazewell, VA 24651 in Tazewell County